mornir/my-skills/README.md

-# My path for becoming a frontend web developer
+# My path for becoming a front-end web developer

 ## What I am currently learning
 - Cypress (for acceptance & integration tests)